-The following are some of the ways which you can make payments for your loans-
+The following are some of the ways through which you can make payments for your loans-

-1. Auto Pay- Signing up for autopay allows the lender to automatically deduct your payments directly from your savings or checking account on the due date.
-This will be helpful as you do not have to worry about late payments.
+1. Auto Pay - Signing up for autopay allows the lender to automatically deduct your payments directly from your savings or checking account on the due date.
+It will be helpful as you do not have to worry about late payments.
 Also, Great Lakes provides a 25% reduction on your interest rates if you sign up for autopay.

-3. Mobile App- You can get the Great Lakes mobile app on your Android or iPhone and use it to make payments or check your loan details.
-This app also notifies you about your due dates and successful payments you’ve made.
+3. Mobile App - You can get the Great Lakes mobile app on your Android or iPhone and use it to make payments or check your loan details.
+This application also notifies you about your due dates and successful payments you’ve made.